All Episodes

 Observers also say that it's only being exacerbated by our ability to be in constant contact by cell phone and computer, as well as many parents' perception that the world is a more dangerous place.

-For leaders at many summer camps, it's meant that detailing or I'm sorry, dealing with parents has become a huge part of their jobs.
+For leaders at many summer camps, it's meant that detailing, or I'm sorry, dealing with parents has become a huge part of their jobs.

-Nothing for our mothers to send us away for two months.
+Eve Pigeon, again, it was nothing, nothing for our mothers to send us away for two months.

-They perhaps didn't ache for their kids on a daily basis as working parents do.
+They perhaps didn't ache for their kids on a daily basis, as working parents do.

-Before little Zoe went to camp last summer, her mom, Eve Pigeon, loaded her daughter's backpack with stationary and stamps, since the only way she was allowed to contact her family was through handwritten letters.
+Before little Zoe went to camp last summer, her mom, Eve Pigeon, loaded her daughter's backpack with stationery and stamps, since the only way she was allowed to contact her family was through handwritten letters.

-Both her parents, who are divorced and Zoe's younger brother Ben, wrote to her often, but as they watched their mailboxes each day, nothing came.
+Both her parents, who are divorced and Zoe's younger brother, Ben, wrote to her often, but as they watched their mailboxes each day, nothing came.

 The family frantically checked the camp's website where photos of campers were regularly posted.